function61/ubackup/README.md

 This is the great thing about utilizing S3.
 By default, your backups are stored forever.
 **But** you can configure your S3 bucket to expire your objects in e.g. 21 days.

-You could even configure automatic of transfer older backups to Glacier (which are cheaper to store but more expensive to retrieve) for backups that have low chance of being used.
+You could even configure automatic transfer of older backups to Glacier (which are cheaper to store but more expensive to retrieve) for backups that have a low chance of being needed.

 See
 [Object Lifecycle Management](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html).